theaquamarine/windows-powershell-docs/docset/windows/netwnv/get-netvirtualizationlookuprecord.md

 ```

 ## DESCRIPTION
-The **Get-NetVirtualizationLookupRecord** cmdlet gets lookup record policy entries for IP addresses that belong to a Microsoft® Hyper-V® Server 2016 virtual network.
+The **Get-NetVirtualizationLookupRecord** cmdlet gets lookup record policy entries for IP addresses that belong to a Microsoft??
+Hyper-V??
+Server 2016 virtual network.
 Network Virtualization allows for more than one virtual network to exist on the same physical network.
 Computers can exchange network traffic with a virtual machine by using a Customer Address in the virtual network.
 Network Virtualization manages the Provider Addresses that are the physical network addresses.